Last Updated on August 18, 2023 by Mayank Dham

 For ex.
 Take an example of a Car, it has a particular color (red, white or black) and fixed occupancy (four-seater or two-seater).
 Thus, the values are atomic and share a direct relationship with the entity.

-2. Composite Attribute:
+2. Composite Attribute in DBMS:

 This is a special type of attribute that constitute a set of attributes within themselves.
 The entity has an attribute which is classified into various attributes having one to many relationship among them.